-With the relaxed semantic, we have no synchronisations and ordering constraints on atomic operations.
+With the relaxed semantics, we have no synchronizations and ordering constraints on atomic operations.

-With the relaxed semantic, there is only the atomicity of the operations on atomics left.
+With the relaxed semantics, only the atomicity of the operations on atomics is left.

 That was the CppMem program.
 Now to the graph.

 The graph shows crystal clear unintuitive behavior.

 x reads the value 2000 from the writing thread, but y reads 0 from the main thread.
 What happens when the reading of y is sequenced before the reading of x?
 Sequenced before exact means that the operation e:Rrix sb is sequenced-before the operation f:Rrix.

 This was the last post in my mini-series about ongoing optimization.
 So, what’s next?
 There are a lot of issues with the singleton pattern.
 I’m aware of that.
 But the singleton pattern is an ideal use case for a variable, which has to be initialized in a thread-safe way.
 From that point on, you can use it without synchronization.

 So in the next post, I discuss different ways to initialize a singleton in a multithreading environment.
 You get the performance numbers and can reason about your use cases for the thread-safe initialization of a variable.